 • consolidation and sharing of the list of material sustainability issues for the Group.

-The process will be updated annually and reviewed as regulatory changes change.
+The process will be updated on an annual basis and revised based on any regulatory changes.

 Stakeholder map